mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 A list of supported markup elements can be found below:

-TODO: add underlined, strikethrough, code, text, text sizes to markdown

-- **Bold text**
+- Bold text
-- _Italic text_
+- Italic text
 - Underline
 - Strikethrough text
 - Code